evert/evert.github.com/_posts/2022/2022-08-13-syntactic-sugar.md

 that are 'just' syntactic sugar, aren't quite as important as features that aren't.
 Maybe it even suggests to me that the language would be fine without.

-So while the above to examples both argue that both Javascript classes and async/await _aren't_ syntactic sugar, they also kind of come to the defence of those features and justify their existence.
+So while the above two examples both argue that both Javascript classes and async/await _aren't_ syntactic sugar, they also kind of come to the defence of those features and justify their existence.
 In other cases when people call something syntactic sugar, it's often in a context that's somewhat